stampery/node-framed-msgpack-rpc/README.md

 If you are building real applications, it's good to look deeper than the simple API introduced above.
-The full library is based on an abstraction called an FMRPC *Transport*.
-This class represents a stream of FMRPC packets.
+The full library is based on an abstraction called an FMPRPC *Transport*.
+This class represents a stream of FMPRPC packets.
 Clients and servers are built on top of these streams, but not in one-to-one correspondence.
 That is, several clients and several servers can share the same Transport object.
-Thus, FMRPC supports multiplexing of many logically separated application-level streams over the same underlying TCP stream.
+Thus, FMPRPC supports multiplexing of many logically separated application-level streams over the same underlying TCP stream.

 ### Transports